 Keeping your carpet in good condition is easier than you may think – as long as you take on a preventative strategy and remain consistent in your approach it is possible to extend the lifetime of your carpet.
-The following guide will give you a quick overview on what you should be doing.
+The following carpet cleaning tips will give you a quick overview on what you should be doing.

-Neglecting regular vacuuming can damage your carpet irreparably, so it is important that you keep your carpet clean – especially in heavy traffic areas.
+Neglecting regular vacuuming can damage your carpet irreparably, so it is important that you keep your carpet clean.

 The first thing you should know is that spots and spills should not be treated equal.
 There’s no ‘one-size-fits-all’ solution – it all depends on the substance.
 For example, a water-based accident will need different methodology compared to oil.